 Chris received Christ at a special youth event while at Teen Challenge, and it was at Teen Challenge that Chris’ life took on a new direction.
 After graduating Teen Challenge, Chris returned home and finished high school.
 He joined the Army National Guard in 2000 and has been on active duty since 2005.
 He spent two years in Iraq and carries the rank of sergeant.
 He is currently on active duty in the U.S. While stationed at home, Chris was able to attend college.
 He graduated with degrees in both criminal justice and psychology.

 Paul was raised in a loving Christian home with good parents.
 Unfortunately, this did not stop him from seeking acceptance from peers, and Paul eventually became involved with drugs.
 His life and relationship with his family deteriorated to the point that the police had to be called to his home because he was out of control and had become physical with his father.

 Paul finally saw that he needed help.
 With the assistance of his family and friends, Paul found his way to Teen Challenge Adventure Ranch.
 It was there that he recommitted his life to Christ, and soon after, God called him into the ministry.
 He began sharing his testimony regularly with the Teen Challenge ministry team and even had an opportunity to preach at a youth service while still a student at Teen Challenge.

-After graduation from Teen Challenge, Paul returned home and finished school.
+After graduation from Teen Challenge Adventure Ranch, Paul returned home and finished school.
 He went to college and then seminary.
 He has continued preaching and reaching out to others with the gospel message of Jesus Christ.